 - Create a key definition file.
-This is a text file with individual key definitions in the form of DEFINE/ KEY statements and DELETE/KEY statements (see Section 4.12.9.5). - Use the DEF KEY function (see Section 4.12.9.5.1).
+This is a text file with individual key definitions in the form of DEFINE/ KEY statements and DELETE/KEY statements (see Section 4.12.9.5, "Creating a Key Definition File"). - Use the DEF KEY function (see Section 4.12.9.5.1, "Interactive Definitions: DEF KEY Function").